The bright limits, above which saturation occurs, depends on subarray configurations for the various JWST NIRISS observing modes.

 The bright limits for NGroups = 2 were calculated using the JWST ETC for an A0V star with no background and an aperture radius of 1".
 JWST ETC does not support NGroups = 1, so the detected flux from the NGroups = 2 calculation was scaled to estimate the bright limit for NGroups = 1.

 Main article: NIRISS Wide Field Slitless Spectroscopy

 The estimated bright limits for each filter are listed in Table 3.
 The magnitudes listed are Vega magnitudes in the NIRISS filters.
-For an average A0V star the same magnitude applies in the 2MASS J, H, and K filters to within about 0.03 magnitudes.
+For an average A0V star, the same magnitude applies in the 2MASS J, H, and K filters to within about 0.03 magnitudes.
 The wavelengths listed in Table 3 indicate the wavelength at which saturation is expected to first occur for an A0V star.
-The magnitudes and the wavelengths at which saturation first occurs will be a bit different for a cool star or any other object of a distinctly different spectral shape.
+Magnitudes and wavelengths at which saturation first occurs will be a bit different for a cool star or any other object of a distinctly different spectral shape.

 Table 3.
-Estimated bright limits for NIRISS WFSS mode assuming a maximum signal of 72,000 electrons in the first NISRAPID group of an exposure.
+Estimated bright limits for NIRISS WFSS mode assuming a maximum signal of 72,000 e– in the first NISRAPID group of an exposure

 NIRISS imaging bright limits

 NIRISS imaging is not supported as a prime observing mode, but can be used in parallel when another JWST instrument is primary.
 In the WFSS observing mode, direct images with NIRISS, using a filter in the pupil wheel, are required before and after a grism exposure sequence.
 Direct images can optionally be taken prior to an AMI observation with three medium-band filters (F380M, F430M, F480M) or one wideband filter (F277W) in the filter wheel.